acm-projects/Nostalgio/README.md

 | git push origin "branch"      | push to branch                      |
 | git pull origin "branch"      | pull updates from a specific branch |

-## Competition
+## Competition 🫢
 * Spotify - even though they have recommended playlists, they not location based and don't have a feature to save these memories onto a map
 * Shazam - Shazam identifies songs based on audio samples and offers a way to discover new music.
 It also has some location-based features that show popular songs in specific areas.
 But it does not have the memory map

 ## Meet the Team

-Developers:
+Developers ⭐:
 * Sai Chauhan
 * Izma	Khurram
 * Andres Garcia Sanchez
 * Shivansh Vaidhyanathan
 * Sanjita Medishetty

-Project Manager: Shraddha Subash
+Project Manager 🤺: Shraddha Subash

-Industry Mentor: Erik Rodriguez
+Industry Mentor 👔: Erik Rodriguez